 Just know you can always work through any issue.
 And while your stakeholders might not end up 100% happy, you’re doing everything in your power to make up for lost time and keep the project on track.

 Want even more tips and tools for managing stakeholder relationships?
-Check out Class 09 - How to Manage Stakeholders in a Project in our free online video course The Art & Science of Leading Projects.
+Check out our Guide to Managing Project Stakeholders.